 So, how do you keep your precious canine from mining the back yard?
 We’ve done some research.
 Here are some suggestions we found:

-Don’t leave your pup outside alone: leaving your dog out, alone and unsupervised, for long periods can lead to boredom, separation anxiety, etc. He may choose to relieve these issues by digging up the yard.
+Don’t leave your pup outside alone: leaving your dog out, alone and unsupervised, for long periods can lead to boredom, separation anxiety, etc. He may choose to relieve these issues by digging up the yard or even digging in the trash.
 A dog can easily dig up the entire yard (depending on the yard’s size) while you’re at work.
 Rather than leaving him out all day you might consider taking him to doggie daycare, hiring a pet sitter to check on him during the day, etc.

 Spend time with your pup: be sure to spend plenty of time with your canine companion.
 Your dog will be grateful to the moon and back.
 Not only that, but you could also be relieving the loneliness and boredom that could be causing him to dig excessively.
 Consider taking your dog along on errands, play with him outside, take him on hikes and other types of outings.
 He’ll love you for it and he may even stop digging up the yard and the garden.

 Exercise: for a dog with too much energy, be sure he gets plenty of exercise.
 A dog that uses up his energy to run and play won’t have enough left to dig up the yard.
 Your dog may need a couple of short walks a day, or maybe he needs one long walk to help wear him out.
 Find what works best and then stay on a schedule to make sure he’s regularly using up excess energy.
 Not only will he get the exercise he needs and be in great shape, you’ll also help his relieve boredom and loneliness.Check Price on Amazon